 The problem is in Muslims who in a series of ten centuries, successfully managed to pull Islam backward from a leading teaching that embraced civilizations on so many different levels.
 Islam was the shrine of culture and science and civilization in a series of at least three successive centuries, which marked a change in the civilization, as we know it today.

 We are entering serious millennia of ignorant Islam, and we are crowning it with the rise of Da’esh (ISIS).
 Exactly like a thousand years ago when the Mohads sat on the Caliphate throne.
-The only difference is that even within the Mohads, the world witness the birth of thinkers like Averroes and Maimonides.
-In today’s world, the Islamic world has nothing to produce except repetitive ideologies that are based on extremism, hate and ignorance.
+The only difference is that even within the Mohads, the world witnesses the birth of thinkers like Averroes and Maimonides.
+In today’s world, the Islamic world has nothing to produce except repetitive ideologies that are based on extremism, hate, and ignorance.